mainwp/Bulk-Setting-Manager-Keys/Hello Dolly/README.md

-## Antispam Bee settings key
+## Hello Dolly settings key

-This file is a key for the deleting of [Hello Dolly](https://wordpress.org/plugins/hello-dolly/).
+This file is a key for the deactivating of [Hello Dolly](https://wordpress.org/plugins/hello-dolly/).

 ## How to use this key